Overview of a Uniquely American Healthcare Solution, without Socialized Medicine!

-Higher Cost – there is fear that healthcare, which already costs the American people $2.5 Trillion, will cost even more.
+Higher Cost – there is fear that healthcare, which already costs the American people $2.7 Trillion in 2011, will cost even more.

 Free Ride – many Americans seem to be concerned that people who don’t want to work will get a free ride at the expense of the rest of us.

 Rationed Care – There is wide belief that national healthcare plans in other countries result in the rationing of care and that ours would do the same.

 Low Quality Care – many believe that a nationalized health plan can only serve to diminish the quality of the care we receive.

 Restricted Choice – Finally, many believe that our freedom of choice regarding the providers of our care will be severely restricted if not altogether lost.